UnifiedID2/uid2-docs-preview/preview/docs/ref-info/updates-doc.md

 We published the following new and updated documents to support use of the new UID2 sharing feature:

 - A set of new pages providing information relating to UID2 sharing, including an overview, use cases, implementation instructions, best practices, and more.
-See [UID2 Sharing](/docs/category/uid2-sharing).
+See [UID2 Sharing: Overview](../sharing/sharing-overview.md).
 - Updates to the four server-side SDKs to support UID2 sharing:

   - [UID2 SDK for C# / .NET: Usage for UID2 Sharers](../sdks/uid2-sdk-ref-csharp-dotnet.md#usage-for-uid2-sharers)